privateprep/coding-space-website/src/pages/blog/2024-12-12-the-joy-of-learning-inside-our-early-engineers-class.md

 Our Early Engineers class is the perfect introduction to the exciting world of STEM.
 Whether your child is building a rocket, programming a robot, or solving a circuit puzzle, they’ll be developing skills that prepare them for future success.

 Are you ready to give your preschooler a head start in engineering and computer science?
-Click the link in our bio to learn more about the class and sign up today!
+[Click here to sign up today](https://www.thecodingspace.com/experience-levels/preschool-code/)!